true-happiness/true-happiness.github.io/_posts/2016-02-20-why-am-i-unhappy-3.markdown

 ---

 <p>
 	One of the worst fear of our lives is that we become meaningless.
 Whether this would be meaningless to oneself, meaningless to others, or meaningless to the world.
 Meaninglessness comes in various forms.
-The feeling of being useless, most evident in today society where everything is about productivity, to a feeling of inadequency.
+The feeling of being useless, most evident in today society where everything is about productivity, to a feeling of inadequacy.
 At True Happiness, this is an important concept to understand as often times, we, humans, equate our self-worth with our meaning.
 So let's dig a little deeper on this subject of meaninglessness to see where we could find True Happiness.
 </p>
 <!--
 <p>